 Read further to see how Joan doubles down and leveraged herself even further!

 Joan decides she's ready to make a leap and take on some additional risk.
-Instead of working for Digital Diggers the rest of her life, she is going to start her own company.
+Instead of working for Digital Diggers for the rest of her life, she is going to start her own company.
 She's going to become an entrepreneur and try to increase her income while digging even less.

 With her own company, Joan cuts out the middleman and earns the full $1500 per ditch – keeping all the money for herself.